gusutabopb/aioinflux/README.rst

 When querying data, ``InfluxDBClient`` can return data in one of the following formats:

 1) ``raw``: Default.
-Returns the a dictionary containing the raw JSON data received from InfluxDB.
+Returns the a dictionary containing the JSON response received from InfluxDB.
 2) ``iterable``: Wraps the JSON response in a ``InfluxDBResult`` or ``InfluxDBChunkedResult`` object.
 This object main purpose is to facilitate iteration of data.
    See `Iterating responses <#iterating-responses>`__ for details.